 Zia opposed Western-style democracy and believed it was inappropriate for Pakistan.
 The elections were postponed even further because of all these contentious talks.
 During this time, he coercively crushed the progressive political activists who were struggling for the restoration of democracy (Siddique, Interview, 20th July 2024).
 Apart from this coercion, he was working to install parallel system where he could face the least resistance followed by his political legitimacy.
 In this regard, his interests synchronized with Jamaat-i-Islami political agenda and launched Islamization program.
 Consequently, both Zia and Jamaat-i-Islami politicized Islam and pretended to make guiding principle of statecraft (Khan, Shah, and Rahman, 2020, p.
 113).
-In this process, Zia gave political stakes to political leaders having religious orientation, and the religious leadership bestowed Zia with political legitimacy.
+In this process, Zia gave political stakes to political legitimacy.
 These delaying tactics of the election remained continued till Zia secured his political stakes and legitimacy through referendum.